SemanticMediaWiki/SemanticMediaWiki/docs/CONTRIBUTING.md

 ### Improve documentation

+Documenting the software is an important part of the work to make the software usable.
+You may help us by creating, updating or amending the documentation of the software on [Semantic-MediaWiki.org][smw].

+### Provide translations

 * You may help us by providing software translations via [translatewiki.net][twn].
 See their [progress-statistics][twn-smw] to find out if there is still work to do for your language.
-* You may help us by creating, updating or amending the documentation of the software on [Semantic-MediaWiki.org][smw].
+* You may also help up provide translations for important pages on the Semantic MediaWiki homepage.
+See the [info page][smw-trans] for furhter information

 ### Provide patches